city41/impact.ts/README.md

 This is [Impact](https://github.com/phoboslab/Impact), a JavaScript game engine, ported to TypeScript.

+# Status: Dormant

+After porting Impact to TS, I ended up forking it into my (currently closed source) game and making a lot of changes that only make sense for my game.
+So due to that, I am not actively working on the port found in this repo.

 # Changes

 Here is what is different between impact.ts and standard Impact: